Frank Sinatra: 1960–1970: Reprise years

 Sinatra started 1967 with a series of recording sessions with Antônio Carlos Jobim.
 He recorded one of his collaborations with Jobim, the Grammy-nominated album Francis Albert Sinatra & Antônio Carlos Jobim, which was one of the best-selling albums of the year, behind the Beatles's Sgt.
 Pepper's Lonely Hearts Club Band.
 According to Santopietro, the album "consists of an extraordinarily effective blend of bossa nova and slightly swinging jazz vocals, and succeeds in creating an unbroken mood of romance and regret."
 Writer Stan Cornyn wrote that Sinatra sang so softly on the album that it was comparable to the time that he suffered from a vocal hemorrhage in 1950.

-On February 8, 1967, Frank Sinatra performed at a Teamsters annual charity concert in St. Louis, Missouri.
-The event was a benefit for the Dismas Clark Half-Way House, and also featured the Rat Pack with Sammy Davis Jr. and Dean Martin.
-The concert was organized by Sinatra and held at Kiel Auditorium.

 Sinatra released the album The World We Knew, which features a chart-topping duet of "Somethin' Stupid" with daughter Nancy.
 In December, Sinatra collaborated with Duke Ellington on the album Francis A. & Edward K..
 According to Granata, the recording of "Indian Summer" on the album was a favorite of Riddle's, noting the "contemplative mood [which] is heightened by a Johnny Hodges alto sax solo that will bring a tear to your eye".

 With Sinatra in mind, singer-songwriter Paul Anka wrote the song "My Way", using the melody of the French "Comme d'habitude" ("As Usual"), composed by Claude François and Jacques Revaux.
 Sinatra recorded it in one take, just after Christmas 1968.
 "My Way", Sinatra's best-known song on the Reprise label, was not an instant success, charting at No. 27 in the US and No. 5 in the UK.
 However, it remained in the UK charts for 122 weeks, including 75 non-consecutive weeks in the Top 40, between April 1969 and September 1971, which was still a record in 2015.
 Sinatra told songwriter Ervin Drake in the 1970s that he "detested" singing the song because he believed audiences would think it was a "self-aggrandizing tribute".
 According to NPR, "My Way" has become one of the most requested songs at funerals.

 In an effort to maintain his commercial viability in the late 1960s, Sinatra would record works by Paul Simon ("Mrs. Robinson"), the Beatles ("Yesterday"), and Joni Mitchell ("Both Sides, Now") in 1969.